ldelaprade/JavaCodingStyle/Rational.md

 ## Parenthesis

-Since java evolution with anonymous class, functions and lambdas, we want to promote parenthesis to be first class block delimiter citizens.
+Since java evolution with anonymous class, functions and lambdas, parenthesis get promoted to be first class block delimiter citizens.
 This enable much more creative readability options, breaking the current narrowminded parenthesis style we can see all over enterprise and open source repositories.

-We will promote a different approach which permits clarity first -  such as:
+Clarity first:

 ```java
 if